 The philosophy behind this technology vision can be considered a hypothesis-driven approach.
 This means that using an experience base, you provide a given type of data output and reports from which you expect the different users of a web analytics tool to benefit.

 The strength of this method is drawing knowledge from other people’s experiences and making it a valuable argument for not having to reinvent the wheel.

 - Systems that use this method can provide insight into data that, in concrete and detailed terms, can tell how users of a website behaved.
 However, the method cannot explain why users behave as they do.

-- These tools are based on an in-depth thinking explaining how users use a website – not why users use a website, or what the purpose of their visit was.
+- These tools are based on in-depth thinking explaining how users use a website – not why users use a website, or what the purpose of their visit was.
 You could say they show the company’s image of the user, not the user’s image of the company.

 Conventional web analytics tools are not sufficient